 Personal, Social and Emotional Development

 The children have free access to the outside playground for most of the day, which includes lots of opportunities for developing their running, hopping, skipping, jumping and balancing skills with monkey ropes and climbing frames and we constantly change the provision so they will also have access to scooters, bikes, balls and hula hoops at different times.
+We also develop their fine motor skills over the year as a foundation for early writing.

 Communication and Language

 We have story sessions every day and lots of singing too so the children develop their listening skills and can enjoy joining in with refrains and familiar phrases in stories.
 The children have access to a role play area and lots of ‘small world’ activities to encourage their imaginative play and language skills.
+We focus on one core book every few weeks so that over the year the children become very familiar with a number of quality books that are then read at repeated intervals to deepen their understanding and appreciation of them.

 Understanding the World